capprogram/2021bootcamp/git-tutorial/07-collaborating.md

 ![Adding Collaborators on GitHub](fig/github-add-collaborators.png)

-To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications).
+To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications) or check their email account associated with Github.
-Once there she can accept access to the Owner's repo.
+Once there they can accept access to the Owner's repo.

 ## Make copies
 Next, the Collaborator needs to download a copy of the Owner's repository to her